 Talk to your nearest Fullerton Health Medical Centre team about possible side effects of the influenza vaccines, or if you or your child have possible side effects that worry you.

-Common side effects of influenza vaccines include:
+For example, common side effects of flu vaccinations include:

 - pain, redness, swelling or hardness where the needle went in